nikitavoloboev/data/docs/programming-languages/go/go-libraries/go-libraries.md

 - [Go ANSI Parser](https://github.com/leaanthony/go-ansi-parser) - Converts strings with ANSI escape codes into a slice of structs that represent styled text.
 - [go-mp4](https://github.com/abema/go-mp4) - Go library for reading and writing MP4.
 - [xstrings](https://github.com/huandu/xstrings) - Implements string functions widely used in other languages but absent in Go.
+- [go-bitfield](https://github.com/ipfs/go-bitfield) - Simple bitfield package that's about 2-3x faster than using big.Ints from the standard library.
+- [semver for Go](https://github.com/blang/semver) - Semantic Versioning (semver) library written in Go.
+- [goprocess](https://github.com/jbenet/goprocess) - Like Context, but with good close semantics.

 ## Links